Heo Ung: 2019–2022

-Heo was plagued by persistent back and ankle problems during the 2019-20 season but averaged a career-high of 13.7 points in 14 games and ranked second for 3-point shots among domestic-born players.
+Heo was plagued by persistent back and ankle problems during the 2019–20 season but averaged a career-high of 13.7 points in 14 games and ranked second for 3-point shots among domestic-born players.
 With the signing of free agent Kim Jong-kyu, he formed an offensive triumvirate together with Kim and Doo as DB finished the season at the top of the league table; due to the COVID-19 pandemic, the playoffs were canceled and the season's results were forfeited.
 He underwent surgery on his ankle at the end of the season, which had been cut short due to the COVID-19 pandemic.
-After spending the off-season in rehabilitation, he returned in time for the 2020-21 season.
+After spending the off-season in rehabilitation, he returned in time for the 2020–21 season.

-Several games into the 2020-21 season, Heo suffered a knee injury.
+Several games into the 2020–21 season, Heo suffered a knee injury.
 Due to injury problems ravaging the team throughout the season, the players had little time to gel and Heo occasionally had to play despite not being in peak physical condition.
 DB finished the season at 9th place, second from the bottom of the league table.

-The 2021-22 season began well for Heo as he put up 26 points and 5 rebounds against Suwon KT Sonicboom in the season opening game.
+The 2021–22 season began well for Heo as he put up 26 points and 5 rebounds against Suwon KT Sonicboom in the season opening game.
 With the departure of Doo, who was traded to Daegu KOGAS Pegasus, he was forced to fill Doo's void as the team's main three-pointer specialist.
-However, in October against Goyang Orion Orions, he failed to score ten three-point shots in a row, leading commentators to humorously draw parallels with his father setting the same unwanted personal record during the 2000-01 season.
+However, in October against Goyang Orion Orions, he failed to score ten three-point shots in a row, leading commentators to humorously draw parallels with his father setting the same unwanted personal record during the 2000–01 season.
 In December, Heo reached two personal career benchmarks: the most points scored in a single game and reaching 3,000 points.
 He scored 39 points in DB's narrow loss to Changwon LG Sakers on December 1.
 Two weeks later, against Daegu KOGAS Pegasus, he became the 97th player in KBL history to reach 3,000 career points.
 He became the first domestic player since the 2011–12 season to score more than 900 points in the regular season, a rare feat for a shooting guard in a league which is still largely dependent on foreign players (mainly forwards and centers) to score.
 DB failed to qualify for the playoffs but he was voted into the KBL Best 5 for the first time and was the player from the lowest-ranked team to be selected.

-Jeonju KCC Egis (2022–present)
+Busan KCC Egis (2022–present)

 Heo became a free agent at the end of the 2021–22 season.
-On May 24, it was announced that he had signed a five-year contract with Jeonju KCC Egis.
+On May 24, it was announced that he had signed a five-year contract with Busan KCC Egis.

+On May 5, 2024, Ung won the KBL championship with the Egis and was named the KBL Playoffs MVP after averaging 18.8 points over the five finals games.